Z80 bus access development system

 Another tool I created is the Z80Exer, to test and debug boards on which the processor will not run.
 It is also based on an Arduino, which is can exercise the Z80 signals.
 It can also perform read and write operations on both memory and I/O space.
 It is attached to the system through the Z80 CPU socket, so no processor is in the system.

-It took quite a while that a combination of both applications could work in a live Z80 system, provided the Z80 CPU BUSREQ*/BUSAK* system is available.
-This is the whole bus access system.
-If the Z80 is running its monitor it is passive.
-If a line of Hex-Intel is received, it asserts BUSREQ* and waits for BUSAK*.
+The combination of both applications can work in a live Z80 system, provided the Z80 CPU BUSREQ*/BUSAK* system is available.
+This is the same mechanism as used by Direct Memory Access (DMA).
+If the Z80 is running the Arduino monitor is passive.
+When a line of Hex-Intel is received, it asserts BUSREQ* and waits for BUSAK*.
 An asserted BUSAK* means the data- and address-lines and the control lines (RD*, WR*, MEMRQ*, IORQ*) of the processor are tri-stated.
 This allows the Bus access board to write data to anywhere in the address map.
 When all data is written, the Arduino controls are tri-stated and BUSREQ* de-asserted.
 The Z80 CPU continues where it was interrupted.
 For non-time critical programs this works very well.
 It is not tested on dynamic RAM based systems, but a refresh system can be added if the interruptions are longer than the refresh-interval.

 The Microprofessor MPF-Ib with the BusAccess Arduino attached.